-Upon selection of a candidate and his/her formal acceptance in writing, the chief administrative officer, the committee, or its designee should coordinate the announcement of the appointment with the successful candidate and should notify all other active candidates in writing of the appointment.
-An announcement of the appointment should be made locally and/or nationally as deemed necessary.
+Upon selection of a candidate and his/her formal acceptance in writing, the committee or its designee should notify all other active candidates in writing of the appointment.
+Thereafter, an announcement of the appointment should be made locally and/or nationally as deemed necessary.